Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 }
 ```

-This is dependency injection at work!
+This is Dependency Injection at work!
 Overall this is a very nice Class package you could make and render as many instances of this class as you might need, and render them on any canvas context.

 ## OOP Challenges